 Even when you feel distracted, continue.

-If staying consistent is your biggest challenge, read:
+If staying consistent is your biggest challenge, read this guide on daily devotion consistency.

 Start Where You Are

 You do not need perfect knowledge to begin.
-You only need a place to start.
+You need humility, a willingness to learn, and a commitment to remain consistent even when it feels unfamiliar.

 Next Step